Advertisements

 4. Sciences and Technology Medical innovation robots, ticketing systems, robotics traffic systems recycling, renewable energy, waste management, and

-5. Any other activities that may be decided by the CBN from time to time.
+5. Any other activities that the CBN may decide from time to time.

-It is important to note that the Scheme will be in operation for the duration of 10 years in the initial instance (not more than 31st Dec 2031) dependent on the difficulty of the scheme.
+It is important to note that the Scheme will be in operation for ten years in the initial instance (not more than December 31st, 2031), dependent on the difficulty of the Scheme.

 Leave a Reply